sumguytho/SuperHexagonRE/README.md

 # Structure fields

-The rest of the document is dedicated to describing the fields of superhex structure that I was able to deduce.
+The rest of the document is dedicated to describing the fields of superhex structure that I have made some observations on.
 Some are pretty self evident and I just wanted to provide additional context, some I've left out because I just didn't have anything on them.

 ## graphics_palette_state

-I have no idea what this one does, the only thing i was able to figure out is that when the game needs to change the graphics theme while the game is running it won't do so unless this variable is set to 0.
+I have no idea what this one does, the only thing I was able to figure out is that when the game needs to change the graphics theme while the game is running it won't do so unless this variable is set to 0.